teamtnt/devbox/guide.md

 Before we go on, let's briefly explain what we're looking for in a development environment.
 Each of the projects should define its version of PHP, database and switching PHP versions should be simple.

-To satisfy the database need for each project, we can run one docker container with a MariaDB server.
+To satisfy the database need for each project, we can run one docker container with a database server.
 The db server will have multiple databases, each for one project.
 In the `docker-compose.yml` file, this will look like:

 ```yaml
   #MariaDB Service